hindu-comm/weblogs/manasataramgini/2018/11/2018-11-25_the-second-strike.md

 than ghost: even in these familiar parts of the city a young woman in particular could never let down her guard.
 Knowing this she fingered her garala-śaṅkulā and feeling assured walked on.
 She passed by the śṛṅgāṭaka cart-man and the smell of the frying pastry and the chickpea sauce sent a signal through her olfactory receptors.
 It felt nice but she had transcended such temptations for a while now.
 However, her mind was distracted from her japa by that sensory stimulus.
 As her mind was wandering, she suddenly heard the blare of a car-horn beside her.
 Greatly startled, she looked to the road and was relieved to see that it was her father with her sisters.
 Varoli opened the door and she hopped in.
 The final stretch back home was covered in a couple of minutes during which Vrishchika informed her father that she had formally entered medical school by paying the fees and that classes would begin in a week.

 The next evening Lootika and her family were having dinner.
 Normally, her parents in the manner of the Hindus of old spoke very little at their meals.
-But she and her sisters were not at all like that: dinner time was always the occasion for raucous conversation on all manner of things, which their parents never succeeded in stopping had become resigned to it — they even saw it as an opportunity to hear in on their daughters to make sure they were up to no mischief.
+But she and her sisters were not at all like that: dinner time was always the occasion for raucous conversation on all manner of things, which their parents never succeeded in stopping and had become resigned to it — they even saw it as an opportunity to hear in on their daughters to make sure they were up to no mischief.
 But that day LM with a tinge of anxiety remarked to her husband: “Isn’t is strange that